Vrandus/web-overlay/README.md

 A transparent web overlay system for Linux, designed to display web content (like DPS meters) on top of other applications.

+This tool is opinionated specifically to solve a problem with the FFXIV tooling ecosystem on linux, there isn't really a great way to handle ACT / IINACT transparent overlays.
+You can probably reuse this to create some cool HUDs if you wanted to.

 ## Features

 - Transparent window overlays